wdecoster/ECHO-pipeline/README.md

 - **genome-wide TR panel**:
     - 1,177,430 loci
     - available for GRCh38
-    - derived from ~1.8M TRs in the [project adotto catalog v1.2.1](https://zenodo.org/records/13987414), released as part of the GIAB tandem repeat benchmark variant set ([English et al. 2025](https://www.nature.com/articles/s41587-024-02225-z).
+    - derived from ~1.8M TRs in the [project adotto catalog v1.2.1](https://zenodo.org/records/13987414), released as part of the GIAB tandem repeat benchmark variant set ([English et al. 2025](https://www.nature.com/articles/s41587-024-02225-z)).
 This panel was filtered to remove homopolymers, repeats with motif lengths >100 bp (STRs and VNTRs), and regions containing multiple overlapping TRs, which cannot be robustly evaluated with Truvari (inspired by approach of [Loughleed et al., 2025](https://www.biorxiv.org/content/10.1101/2025.03.25.645269v1.full).
 - **STRs with CpG sites in their repeat motif (1-6 bp)**:
     - 7,394 loci
     - available for GRCh38
-    - derived from the genome-wide panel above with additional filtering for TRs with motif lengths < 7bp and the occurance of CpG sites in their motifs
+    - derived from the genome-wide panel above with additional filtering for TRs with motif lengths < 7bp and the occurence of CpG sites in their motifs

 ### Transposable elements
 TE catalogues are derived from RepeatMasker annotations, which were obtained from the UCSC Genome Browser: